This cowboy is an architect.

 Again, art was his pacifying sideline, but when neighboring cowboys learned of his leather skills, there was soon demand for that work.
 “I had a small leather shop on the ranch,” Brock noted.

-Page 2 of 2 - Yet, a homebody, the cowboy returned to help his dad, Merrill, in home construction for a period.
+Yet, a homebody, the cowboy returned to help his dad, Merrill, in home construction for a period.
 “Some people don’t like working with their parents, but I always enjoyed that,” contended Brock, who continued leather work.

 “I kept getting calls from ranchers around here to repair and make equipment.
 Randy Peterson at the Buck Creek Ranch suggested I come back and set up shop,” Brock said.